holgerbrandl/kalasim/docs/userguide/docs/faq.md

 ## Why rebuilding `salabim`?

 Great question!
 Initial development was driven by curiosity about the `salabim` internals.
-Also, it lacked (arguably) a modern touch which made some of our usecases more tricky to implement.
+Also, it lacked (arguably) a modern touch which made some of our use cases more tricky to implement.

 `kalasim` implements the great majority of `salabim` features as documented under https://www.salabim.org/manual/ including